-You have two choices here: maintain a LinkedIn account and keep it up to date, or build a portfolio website that would serve as your modern-day calling card.
+You have two choices here: maintain a LinkedIn account and keep it up to date, or build a portfolio website that would serve as your modern-day résumé and calling card.

 Whenever people Google your name, the main search results should include your LinkedIn profile or your website.

-Aside from your resume (I highly recommend leaving out your home address and other sensitive information), your website or LinkedIn profile should have a list of services, credentials, and awards.
+Aside from your basic information and contact details (don’t include sensitive information, though), your website or LinkedIn profile should have a list of services offered, credentials, and awards.

 If you can collect client testimonials, make sure to showcase them, too!